New South Wales

 Net Zero Industry and Innovation Program

 In March 2020, the NSW Government released its Net Zero Plan Stage 1: 2020-2030.
-The Net Zero Plan seeks to reduce emissions by 50 percent by 2030 and achieve net zero by 2050.and includes an action to support commercialisation of hydrogen as an emerging and innovative technology for emissions reduction.
+The Net Zero Plan seeks to reduce emissions by 35 percent by 2030 and achieve net zero by 2050 and includes an action to support commercialisation of hydrogen as an emerging and innovative technology for emissions reduction.

 NSW Government funding support for hydrogen technology will be provided under the Net Zero Industry and Innovation Program (‘Program’), which was announced in March 2021 (and is part of the Net Zero Plan Stage 1: 2020-2030).

-Funding for the Program focuses on three key areas, all of which can be accessed by hydrogen project proponents:
+Funding for the Program focuses on three key areas, which include support for hydrogen production and demand:

-- High Emitting Industries – AUD$380 million allocated to support major plant and industry upgrades to deliver significant emissions reductions
+- High Emitting Industries – AUD$305 million allocated to support major plant and industry upgrades to deliver significant emissions reductions

 - New Low Carbon Industry Foundations – AUD$475 million to build enabling infrastructure, increase supply chain capabilities, and supporting emerging clean manufacturing precincts in NSW (this amount includes a AUD$300 million increase in funding announced in February 2022)